 2021 DLLC International Speaker Series

-We are pleased to invite you to the Department of Languages, Literatures & Cultures’ 4th Annual International Speaker Series on Thursday, September 30, 2021, from 7-9pm EST. During this event, Dr. Michael Sharpe, scholar of Political Science and Japanese Studies at York College of the City University of New York (CUNY), will deliver a lecture titled: “Calling the Nation Home and Contesting National Membership: The Political Incorporation of Latin American Nikkeijin (Japanese Descendants) in Japan 1990-2008.”
+The Department of Languages, Literatures & Cultures’ 4th Annual International Speaker Series was held on Thursday, September 30, 2021, from 7-9pm EST. During this event, Dr. Michael Sharpe, scholar of Political Science and Japanese Studies at York College of the City University of New York (CUNY), delivered a lecture titled: “Calling the Nation Home and Contesting National Membership: The Political Incorporation of Latin American Nikkeijin (Japanese Descendants) in Japan 1990-2008.”

-This event is made possible thanks to a grant from the Northeast Asia Council Distinguished Speakers Bureau.
+This event was made possible thanks to a grant from the Northeast Asia Council Distinguished Speakers Bureau.

 Abstract for the lecture